pointOfive/Home/Bio/README.md

 ## NYC

-Last year I embarked on an exciting adventure/career opportunity by moving to NYC.
+Last year I embarked on an exciting adventure/career opportunity, and moved to NYC.
-The energy and diversity (read, people) of this city are amazing, and my experience here has confirmed that the sense of pacing and life in cities provides a very vibrant and motivating ingredient for me in my life.
+The energy and diversity (read, people) in this city are amazing, and my experience here has confirmed for me that the sense of pacing and life in cities provides a very vibrant and motivating ingredient in my life.
 On the other hand, there's a great sense of peace and accomplishment to be found in nature.
 And as such, I've really enjoyed living close to [Central Park](https://www.google.com/maps/place/Central+Park/@40.7438632,-74.0175455,12z/data=!4m5!3m4!1s0x89c2589a018531e3:0xb9df1f7387a94119!8m2!3d40.7828647!4d-73.9653551) on a quiet(er)
 [Upper West Side](https://www.google.com/maps/@40.7851626,-73.9739507,14z) street (near